Luzifer/promcertcheck/README.md

 - Warns before the certificates expires
 - Gives a handy overview over all monitored URLs
 - Data is made available in Prometheus readable format for monitoring
+- Provide own root certificates to accept for chain validation

 ## Usage